hihihippp/scottsievert.github.io/src/source/_posts/2014-07-30-simple-python-parallelism.markdown

 <!--More-->

+Python has the infamous global interpreter lock (GIL) which greatly restricts parallelism.
+We could try to step around it ourselves, but a lesson I've learned is not to solve a problem others tackled, especially when they do it *right.* There are a host of other packages available, and all done *right.*
+They all tackle problems similar to their own problem.

 Perhaps the biggest barrier to parallelization is that it can be very complicated to include, at least for the niche of the scientific community I'm in.
 I spent a while looking at the [IPython parallization framework][ipy] and